Zachacious/go-respec/README.md

 ## 📦 Metadata API Reference (Layer 1)

 respec allows you to decorate your handlers for full control over the spec.
+Ideally, this works for any router framework, but it has been primarily tested with chi.

 ### ✅ Import the Library